Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Fundamentals

 There are different ways to evaluate feature-set quality $Q(s,X,y)$.
 We only give a short overview here; see~\cite{chandrashekar2014survey, li2017feature, njoku2023wrapper} for comprehensive studies and surveys of feature selection.
 Also, note that we assume a supervised feature-selection scenario, i.e., feature-set quality depending on a prediction target~$y$.
 In principle, our definitions of alternatives also apply to an unsupervised scenario.
 Since the prediction target only appears in the function~$Q(s,X,y)$, one could replace~$Q(s,X,y)$ with $Q(s,X)$, i.e., an unsupervised notion of quality.

 A conventional categorization of feature-selection methods distinguishes between filter, wrapper, and embedded methods~\cite{guyon2003introduction}.

 \paragraph{Filter methods}

 Filter methods evaluate feature sets without training a prediction model.
-Univariate filters assess each feature independently.
-They often assign a score to each feature, e.g., the absolute Pearson correlation or the mutual information between a feature and the prediction target.
-Such methods ignore potential interactions between features, e.g., redundancies.
-In contrast, multivariate filters evaluate feature sets as a whole.
+Univariate filters assess each feature independently, e.g., using the absolute Pearson correlation or the mutual information between a feature and the prediction target.
+Multivariate filters additionally consider interactions between features.
 Such methods often combine a measure of feature relevance with a measure of feature redundancy.
 Examples include CFS~\cite{hall1999correlation, hall2000correlation}, FCBF~\cite{yu2003feature}, and mRMR~\cite{peng2005feature}.
+Some filter methods also consider feature intercooperation, i.e., the joint relevance of two or more features~\cite{sosa2024feature}.

 \paragraph{Wrapper methods}

 Wrapper methods~\cite{kohavi1997wrappers} evaluate feature sets by training prediction models with them and measuring prediction quality.
 They employ a generic search strategy to iterate over candidate feature sets, e.g., genetic algorithms.
 Feature-set quality is a black-box function in this search.